-Cyclist and retired administrator remembered as intelligent, kind man
+Cyclist and retired administrator who died in accident in De Soto remembered as intelligent, kind man

-DESOTO, Kan. -- A cyclist is dead after an accident on the road in DeSoto, Kan. on June 3.
+DE SOTO, Kan. -- A cyclist is dead after an accident on the road Sunday in De Soto.

 Stuart Bintner's friends say he rode every day rain or shine.
-The Johnson County Sheriff's Department says they are investigating, but a car wasn't involved in the accident.
-His friends say it was just a horrible accident, and will always miss the man who made them laugh.
+The Johnson County Sheriff's Department said they are investigating, but a car wasn't involved in the accident.
+His friends said it was just a horrible accident, and they will always miss the man who made them laugh.

 "The news is still just rippling through the cycling community, but there were literally hundreds if not thousands of local cyclists that knew Stu, and had ridden with him throughout the years," Matthews said.